Trip Cancellation Insurance in Canada: What's Covered and How to Claim

 You can typically file a trip interruption claim for the same reasons as a trip cancellation claim – sickness, death, injury, natural disasters, etc. You would receive reimbursement for the non-refundable, prepaid portions of your trip if it's cancelled or significantly delayed once you've departed.
 For example:

-• A natural disaster hits the resort you were booked at
+• A natural disaster hits the resort where you were booked.

 If the reason for your trip interruption is covered, you should be able to secure reimbursement for non-refundable costs.
-It may also cover extra costs you may incur, like flight changes.
+It may also cover any extra costs you incur, such as flight changes.

 How to get trip cancellation insurance